bluestar/wp-plugin-info-card/readme.txt

 7. Theme with the large layout
 8. Plugin with the large layout
 9. Plugin with the large layout in the sidebar
+10. WordPress layout with a plugin card
+11. WordPress layout with themes and 2 columns

 == Changelog ==

+= 2.5 =
+* New: Add "WordPress" layouts for plugins and themes
+* New: Add the ability to use custom queries to retrieve plugins & themes by tags, author, etc. (new shortcode: wp-pic-query)
+* New: The new shortcode wp-pic-query is able to output items in a grid system (1, 2 or 3 cols).
+* New: use wppic_api_query hook to perform query customization
+* New: use wppic_query_content to filter what wp-pic-query shortcode returns
+* Fix translations + add new string to translations files
+* Fix live preview URL for themes
+* Fix typo on themes layouts
+* Fix a warning in the theme large layout
+* Improve API parser (store more data from the API).
+Eg: active installs, description
+* Improve CSS
+* Improve register_activation_hook and register_uninstall_hook call for better performance
+* Enqueue minified CSS (forget in the previous version)
+* Update french translation
+* Tested on WP 4.6 with success!

 = 2.4.3 =
 * Fix an issue on options save in the admin page